 One of the most enthralling feeds coming out of Tokyo is a small camera situated in a sushi bar, Tatsuro Sushi.
 Tatsuro Sushi is a sushi bar in the Ota-ku area of Tokyo.
 The chef there has installed two cameras behind the bar in the kitchen!
-One of the cameras is a side angle so you can see a lot of the kitchen area including the work bench.
-There is also a second camera which points from above onto the shopping board so you can get a close-up view of the chef making the sushi!
+One of the cameras is a side angle so you can see a lot of the kitchen area including the workbench.
+There is also a second camera which points from above onto the chopping board so you can get a close-up view of the chef making the sushi!
 It may not sound that thrilling but it can be quite addictive watching the chef make sushi, gather ingredients and create beautiful sushi dishes.
-Tatsuro sushi also have a great online presence, they even do instructional videos on youtube of making sushi, so watching the webcam may help with your Japanese cooking.
+Tatsuro sushi also has a great online presence, they even do instructional videos on youtube of making sushi, so watching the webcam may help with your Japanese cooking.

 Tatsuro Sushi Webcam

 Even thought Mount Fuji sits in an area of natural beauty multiple webcams have been installed around the area so you can get a great view where ever you are.
 One website is specifically set up purely to see views of Mount Fuji.
 Fujigoko has 25 cameras around and even on Mount Fuji.
-Each camera refreshes to a new shot every 5 minute, so although it is not a live stream it is easier to view on slow internet or on mobile internet.
+Each camera refreshes to a new shot every 5 minutes, so although it is not a live stream it is easier to view on slow internet or on mobile internet.
 You can view the mountain from Oshino Hakkai, Yamanaka-ko or even from the 5th station on Mount Fuji!
 This can be really helpful if you are currently in Japan to see whether you will get a clear view.
-It is also great to see Mount Fuji through the different seasons, from being capped in snow to appearing purple in the summer sun.
+It is also great to see Mount Fuji through the different seasons, from being capped in the snow to appearing purple in the summer sun.
 If you check the feed and there is too much cloud cover you can click on the “Best” button and be taken to screen caps that go far back in time when others have thought the view is great.

-The Senso-ji temple is an iconic and easily recognisable part of Tokyo, it is often featured in short clips to represent Japan itself and is the oldest temple in all of Tokyo.
+The Senso-ji temple is an iconic and easily recognizable part of Tokyo, it is often featured in short clips to represent Japan itself and is the oldest temple in all of Tokyo.
 The area is a tourist hot spot, and it is easy to see why!
-With such a beautiful temple and shrine in the complex, and yards and yards of traditional stores this is a hub for those visiting Tokyo.
+With such a beautiful temple and shrine in the complex and yards and yards of traditional stores, this is a hub for those visiting Tokyo.
 There is a webcam installed with a view over the complex see even if you are not there you can witness the hustle and bustle of this popular temple.
 Even better, you can view the matsuri and other festivals at times of the year to see the cultural aspects of Senso-ji.